Construction H-1B Sponsorship Jobs in New Mexico

 Get Access To All Jobs

-Job Roles in Construction in New Mexico
+H-1B Construction Job Roles in New Mexico

-Engineering (Non-Software)28 jobs
+Engineering (Non-Software)14 jobs

-Civil Engineering19 jobs
+Civil Engineering10 jobs

 Project & Program Management10 jobs

-Specialized Engineering9 jobs
+Specialized Engineering7 jobs

-Civil & Structural Engineering8 jobs
+Civil & Structural Engineering6 jobs

-See all 58+ Construction New Mexico jobs
+See all 40+ Construction H-1B Jobs in New Mexico

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Construction New Mexico roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which construction companies sponsor H-1B visas in New Mexico?

-Large general contractors and engineering firms with federal or institutional contracts are the most active H-1B sponsors in New Mexico construction.
+Large general contractors and engineering firms with federal or institutional contracts are the most active H-1B visa sponsors in New Mexico construction.
 Companies like Jaynes Corporation, Bradbury Stamm Construction, and national firms operating in the Albuquerque market have filed H-1B Labor Condition Applications for construction-related roles.
 Firms tied to federal projects at Kirtland Air Force Base, Sandia National Laboratories, and Los Alamos National Laboratory also hire internationally for specialized engineering positions.

 Which cities in New Mexico have the most construction H-1B sponsorship jobs?